healthyroadGit/Facial-Recognition-Sample/README.md

 To run the generated executable, you'll need to place the following files and directories in the same directory as the executable:

-- config (from the HealthyRoad SDK)
+- config (from the IncredibleEye SDK)
-- shared (from the HealthyRoad SDK)
+- shared (from the IncredibleEye SDK)
-- plugins (from the HealthyRoad SDK) (not needed on Linux)
+- plugins (from the IncredibleEye SDK) (not needed on Linux)
-- platforms (from the HealthyRoad SDK)
+- platforms (from the IncredibleEye SDK)
 - Resources (available here in the /src directory)
 - properties.txt file
-- (If running on Windows) the .dll files from the HealthyRoad SDK
+- (If running on Windows) the .dll files from the IncredibleEye SDK

 ## Using the application